-He is currently in Year 5 at his primary school, and I’ve been pleased to consulted on their approach to sex education; teaching children about families, emotions, and puberty as part of a bigger picture that I don’t fully remember learning about when I was a child.
+He is currently in Year 5 at his primary school, and I’m pleased to have been consulted on their approach to sex education; teaching children about families, emotions, and puberty as part of a bigger picture that I don’t fully remember learning about when I was a child.
 I always make sure I subtly increase our chats as he has lessons in school, to make sure he understands who he can talk to about the entire subject.

-I was really surprised, however, that the lessons are still split into boys and girls – literally, with the two genders being taught in different classrooms.
+I was really surprised, however, that some lessons are still split into boys and girls – literally, with the two genders being taught in different classrooms.
 I remember that happening when I was at the start of secondary school and being confused by it; we never learnt about female issues in quite the same detail, and I was genuinely interested.
-What did “consent” mean?
-What were condoms?
-What did “safe sex” mean?
 Splitting the genders for these lessons doesn’t quite sit right with me; I want Bryan to see the female of the species as more than just mysteries and prospective romantic partners, but as friends and family members with their own complex physical and emotional selves – and that is far better discovered with both genders in the same room as the conversation happens.
 Perhaps I’m missing something, but it eludes me so far.